Assistance programs Nassau County New York.

 The local community action agency is the Economic Opportunity Commission of Nassau County, Inc. Programs are focused on the low income and families facing poverty.
 Assistance is available to help them overcome their challenges.
 Among other things, the agency provides job training, education, employment, healthcare and affordable and safe housing.

-A number of other assistance programs and resources are available.
-Some examples include Dress for Success, Financial Literacy Program, GED classes, Thanksgiving Traditional Dinner Distribution, and Christmas & Holiday Activities.
+- A number of other assistance programs and resources are available.
+Some examples include Dress for Success, Financial Literacy Program, GED classes, Cash back shopping sites, Thanksgiving Traditional Dinner Distribution, and Christmas & Holiday Activities.
 Some other basic needs can be served by the Nassau County Neighborhood Food Pantry, Unemployment Assistance & Referrals, and general Outreach.

 Parish Outreach of Nassau and Food Pantry of Westbury New York ((516)997-5507) operates a food pantry.
 They also offer needs assessment and referrals to a number of services.
 Clients can get information on employment counseling and job referral (including a domestic employment program) or immigration counseling.
 There may be financial assistance with paying heating bills, rent, utility and other emergency costs.